Carson Wentz isn’t ready and Nick Foles has a pain in his neck. But the Eagles don’t sound worried.

 Now Pederson must make things work without departed offensive coordinator Frank Reich, who landed the head coaching job in Indianapolis, and quarterbacks coach John DeFilippo, who became the offensive coordinator in Minnesota.
 Further coaching magic is required.

 “What I love about this team,” Pederson said, “is we can have a scuffle.
 We can have some words back and forth.
 But they come together at the end and they embrace it and move on.
 And that’s what I like to see from this team.
-Two weeks in, it’s been hot these late couple days, and they’ve really embraced it.
+Two weeks in, it’s been hot these last couple days, and they’ve really embraced it.
 [But] until we start playing games, it’s hard to say.”

 More NFL coverage: